cpske/ISP/django/test-organization.md

+---
-## Organize Unit Tests in Django
+title: Organize Unit Tests in Django
+---

 When you create a new app, Django creates a `tests.py` file for the app.
-However, putting all your tests in one file is usually not a good idea.

-Especially on a team project with development done in git branches, different developers will add tests to the same file.
+Putting all your tests in one file is usually not a good idea, especially on a team project with many people working on different parts of the code (and writing tests).
-You will have conflicts every time you merge a branch into master.

-A better way is to divide your tests into multiple files.
+A better way is to **divide your tests** into multiple files.
-For the Django Polls tutorial, the structure for tests would be:
+For the Polls tutorial, the structure for tests would be:
 ```listing
 polls/
     __init__.py